TolikPylypchuk/KeyboardSwitch/docs/_v3_0/01-index.md

 The app is composed of two parts: the Keyboard Switch service and the Keyboard Switch Settings app.
 The service always runs in the background (and starts when you log in to the system) and listens to key presses.
-When you press the magic key combination, it reacts by copying the text, transforming it, and pasting it for you.
+When you press the magic key combination, it reacts by copying the selected text, transforming it, and pasting it for you.
 The settings app is used for configuring the service and for starting/stopping it manually.

 Here are the basic steps you should take to switch the text: